-Roca: Now that you have given yourself a user ID on the guifi system, you can login and create content and mime content you can create his own I as administrator have privileges that I can use for teaching purposes, to impersonate you.
+Roca: Now that you have given yourself a user ID on the guifi system, you can login and create content and I as administrator have privileges that I can use for teaching purposes, to also create content in order to impersonate you .
 So let's do that.
 You can see here the menus you have available.
 Go to guifi.net World and then to America and then to the United states, then New Jersey, and finally Ewing.
-Thus created: Sun, 15/01/2006 - 18:04 - rroca - updated: 23/09/2011 - 3:05am
+Thus guifi.net World availability data map networks nodes pending/review services suppliers users queue created: Sun, 15/01/2006 - 18:04 - rroca - updated: 23/09/2011 - 3:05am

-THE COOK R THE COOK REPORT ON INTERNET PROTOCOL MARCH - APRIL 2013 Home > Main menu > guifi.net World > (Africa > America > Asia > Europe) (Africa > America > Asia > Europe) guifi.net World availability data map networks nodes pending/review services suppliers users queue
+Home > Main menu > guifi.net World >

+(Africa > America > Asia > Europe)